 Olives Can Be Stored in Oil

 One of the other common ways that you will find olives being sold is with oil.
-Sometimes olives come submerged in oil, and these olives should be fine on a pantry shelf when left unopened.
+Sometimes olives come submerged in oil, and they should be fine on a pantry shelf when left unopened.

 These olives should be fine once you open them, too, but you’ll need to keep an eye on the expiration date that is printed on the package.
-This expiration date is generally going to be within a few months of when you bought the olives.
+This expiration date is generally going to be within a few months of when you bought them.

 You see, olives that are stored in brine can stay good for up to two years in the best-case scenario.
 Olives stored in oil can only stay good for a few months, and you’re going to want to eat them up pretty fast so that you don’t waste them.

 This doesn’t mean that storing olives in oil is the wrong way to go, but it’s not going to give you the same long-lasting effect as the brine.
-If you’re going to be eating olives in a timely fashion, then storing the olives in oil will be perfectly acceptable.
+If you’re going to be eating olives in a timely fashion, then storing them in oil will be perfectly acceptable.

 Find a Storage Container for Them